 There are two primary types of surgeries used for penis enlargement: augmentation with fat tissue or dermal fillers, and ligament transection.

 Note that the results of this minimally invasive penis enlargement surgery are temporary and may require multiple treatments to achieve the degree of augmentation desired.
-This type of dermal filler is able to to be dissolved quickly if the results are unsatisfactory, botched, or simply no longer wanted.
+This type of dermal filler can be dissolved quickly if the results are unsatisfactory, botched, or simply no longer wanted.
 This treatment is not effective for improving erectile dysfunction of any type.

 Penis Enlargement Fat Transfer This procedure uses fat tissue that is harvested from other parts of the body to increase the size of the patient’s penis.
 It involves grafting the fat onto the surface of the shaft of the penis, instead of injecting it into the shaft.
 Most patients require multiple treatments and much of the fat tissue that is grafted gets reabsorbed by the body.
 Some patients reabsorb up to 80% within one year after the procedure.